amesoudi/amesoudi.github.io/content/publication/reyes-garcia-multilevel-2016/index.md

 publishDate: '2024-11-22T08:25:18.254067Z'
 publication_types:
 - article-journal
-publication: '*Ecology and society : a journal of integrative science for resilience and sustainability*'
+publication: '*Ecology and Society 21*, 2'
 doi: 10.5751/ES-08561-210402
 abstract: Cultural adaptation has become central in the context of accelerated global change with authors increasingly acknowledging the importance of understanding multilevel